syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Open an input Word template
+'Opens an input Word template

 Dim document As New WordDocument()

-'This method will add a section & a paragraph in the document
+'This method adds a section and a paragraph in the document

 document.EnsureMinimal()

-'Add a new paragraph style named "MyStyle"
+'Adds a new paragraph style named "MyStyle"

 Dim myStyle As IWParagraphStyle = document.AddParagraphStyle("MyStyle")

-'Set the formattings of the style
+'Sets the formattings of the style

 myStyle.CharacterFormat.FontSize = 16.0F